 - If you test positive, your health care provider will issue additional instructions.

-If you have not been tested, but are exhibiting symptoms like difficulty breathing, persistent chest pain, confusion and/or bluish lips, the hospital recommends you follow the above listed protocols, aside from the in-house isolation.
 The instructions suggest remaining at home for seven days after the onset of symptoms and require that people be fever-free for at least 72 hours before resuming regular activities.

 There are currently three dedicated COVID-19 hotlines active for those with health concerns: